Public WiFi VPN Guide

 Check DNS settings

-DNS conflicts or leaks can cause website errors, location mismatches, or blocked-site issues.
+DNS conflicts or leaks can cause website errors, location mismatches or blocked-site issues.

 6